skx/evalfilter/README.md

     //

     //
-    // If we have a message from Steve it is "interesting"!
+    // If we have a message from Steve it is interesting!
     //
     if ( Author == "Steve" ) { return true; }